 Your site’s structure will vary depending on your brand.
 From this structure, you can build web pages.
 Begin with the basics, such as:

-- Brand’s mission, vision, and goals
+- About page (Company profile, mission, vision, and goals)

 - Products and services page

-- Gallery page
+- Gallery page (portfolio and customer feedback)

 - Contact page